ivmai/bdwgc/doc/readme.md

 The garbage collector distribution includes a C string (`cord.h`) package that provides for fast concatenation and substring operations on long strings.
 A simple curses- and Windows-based editor that represents the entire file as a cord is included as a sample application.
+See [here](README.cords).

 Performance of the non-incremental collector is typically competitive with `malloc`/`free` implementations.
 Both space and time overhead are likely to be